 - When prompted, enter the password for the supplied user.

-- Press Enter to Exit once all information is completed.
+- Press Enter to Exit once all information has been added.

 As long as the connection was successful, you will be returned to the command prompt with no errors.
 If there were issues reaching or authenticating, an error will be displayed and the above process will need to be done again with valid configuration data.